GlowMunch/press_play_and_flambe/README.md

 4. Run `bundle exec rspec` for test suite

-5. Obtain API keys from the required external services (Edamam Recipe API, YouTube API, Image API).
+5. Obtain API keys from the required external services ([EdamamAPI](https://developer.edamam.com/edamam-docs-recipe-api), [YouTubeApi](https://developers.google.com/youtube/v3/docs/search/list), [UnsplashAPI](https://unsplash.com/)).

 6. Use Figaro to secure your Api keys.
-Follow the docs here [Figaro Gem](https://github.com/laserlemon/figaro)
+Follow the docs here [Figaro Gem](https://github.com/laserlemon/figaro).
+Insert your keys in the file provided when you add this gem.